Standards-Based Gradebook Setup

 Linking Skills to Courses

-Skills have to be linked (or tied) to courses (subjects).
+Skills have to be linked (or tied) to courses.
 To see which specific skills are linked to each course, from the main School Office Menu select Manage Skill Sets and then Link Skills To Courses.
-Click the Linked to Skill Set name or click action wheel icon and choose Manage Linked Skills
+Click the "Linked to Skill Set" skill set name or click the action wheel icon and choose Manage Linked Skills

-If no skill set is linked, click on the 'None - Click to link Skills...' text.
+If no skill set is currently linked, click on the 'None - Click to link Skills...' text.
 The Linking page opens up and you can select the Skill Set to use.